cultpenguin/integrate/doc/format.rst

      -
      - *
-     - N realizations of model parameter 1, each consisting of Nm1 model parameters
+     - N realizations of model parameter 1, each consisting of Nm1 model param1eters
    * - /M1/x
      - [nm]
      - *
      - *
-     - Array of z values (top of layer) for M1
+     - Array of values describing each value in M1 (e.g. depth to layer)
+   * - /M1/name
+     - [string]
+     - *
+     -
+     - Name of model parameter /M1
    * - /M1/is_discrete
      - [nm]
      - *